News analysis: Should the position of Leader of the Opposition be institutionalised?

 The opposition leader is also given an office in parliament, additional staff support and resources, as well as double the allowance of an elected MP, or around S$385,000 per year.

-CNA has asked the WP and Mr Singh on the number of meetings and visits he had taken part in when he was the Leader of the Opposition.
+CNA has asked the WP and Mr Singh about the number of meetings and visits he had taken part in when he was the Leader of the Opposition.

 THE CASE FOR INSTITUTIONALISING THE ROLE